 You're going to build a counter.
 The plain version takes about 5 minutes.
 The fully reactive multi-tab version takes another 5.
-By the end you'll have seen every layer of the LiveTemplate model.
+By the end you'll have seen every layer of the LiveTemplate model — and you'll have been clicking the same widget you wrote, embedded right in this page.

 Prerequisite: Go 1.22 or later, and you've already run